 National Reference Collection

-Commercial organisations can search for sources of novel biological products and potential biopesticides and exploit the background data to extend plant protection product life.
-This might include genetically, and geographically, varied field samples of interest to the agrichemical industry, which can then be tested against the standardised reference collection, an important efficiency support and audit requirement for future product registrations.
-Academic communities, plant breeders and plant pathologists who can access the strains and associated data to enhance their investigations.
-This may aid an understanding of population properties of different biotic crop threats.
+By exploring the resources available in the NRC, commercial companies can search for sources of novel biological products and utilise associated data (where available) to extend plant protection product life.
+This might include genetically and geographically varied field samples, which can then be screened against test subjects in the same collection – an important requirement for future product registrations.
+Academic communities, plant breeders, plant pathologists and entomologists on the other hand can access the samples and associated data to enhance their investigations into resistance development, modes of action, genomics, or other core research areas.
+This may aid the understanding of population dynamics of different biotic crop threats.

-Our services include:
+In summary, our services include: